2024 CONCACAF U-20 Championship: Tiebreakers

 The fixture list was confirmed by CONCACAF on 11 April 2024, after the draw.
 All kick-off times are local times, CST (UTC−6), and the Eastern Daylight Time (UTC−4) are in parentheses, as listed by CONCACAF.

 Group A

-Following the incident that led to the change of venue from Celaya to León, the third round matches in Group A were moved from July 25 to 26.
+Following the incident that led to the change of venue from Celaya to León, the third round matches in Group A were moved from 25 to 26 July.